System Composer Concepts

 RobotDesign architecture model.

-function robotDesign(instance,varargin) if instance.isComponent() if instance.hasValue('RobotProfile.ElectricalComponent.Power') sysComponent_power = instance.getValue('RobotProfile.ElectricalComponent.Power'); end for child = instance.Components comp_power = child.getValue('RobotProfile.ElectricalComponent.Power'); sysComponent_power = sysComponent_power + comp_power; end instance.setValue('RobotProfile.ElectricalComponent.Power',sysComponent_power); end
+function RobotDesign_1(instance,varargin) if instance.isComponent() && ~isempty(instance.Components)... && instance.hasValue('RobotProfile.ElectricalComponent.Power') sysComponent_power = 0; for child = instance.Components if child.hasValue('RobotProfile.ElectricalComponent.Power') comp_power = child.getValue('RobotProfile.ElectricalComponent.Power'); sysComponent_power = sysComponent_power + comp_power; end end instance.setValue('RobotProfile.ElectricalComponent.Power',sysComponent_power); end

 Analyze the robot design using the analysis function to determine total power usage.